Stop, look, and listen

 Hauora is about feeling good, functioning well, and relating well with others.

 Ask yourself 'What works for you?' and DO more of it.
-You are the expert when it comes to you and your needs and knowing the things you love.
+You are the expert when it comes to you, your needs, and filling your cup with the things you love.

 These soft skills of self-care, self-talk, and compassion are implicitly caught by tamariki.